getcodelimit/codelimit/README.md

 into larger functions over time, you should keep an eye on them and refactor if possible.
 Functions in the first two categories are fine and most likely doesn't need refactoring.

+Function length is just one code metric, but it is a very important code metric.
+Short functions are easy to understand, easy to test, easy to re-use.
+For example, code duplication is another important code metric but duplication is much easier to prevent and fix if your functions are short.

+Function length is a simple code metric, so simple you can count it by hand.
+Because it's such a simple metric, it's also a (fairly) non-controversial metric.
+Developers typically agree longer functions are harder to maintain.
+Also, there's always a refactoring possible to make functions smaller.

+Because function length is such a simple metric many code quality tools measure it.
+But these tools measure a lot more metrics, sometimes so much other metrics that developers are overwhemled and loose focus on the most important metric: function lenght.

+Code Limit measures one metric: function length.
+Code Limit tries to be the best developer tool for measuring function length.
+By notifying developers when it's time to refactor, Code Limit helps to keep function length under control.

+Let's keep your software maintainable and prevent it from becoming legacy code.
+Start using Code Limit today!

 # Quickstart